George Taylor (Pennsylvania politician): Political career

-Shortly after becoming ironmaster at Durham, Taylor entered public life for the first time, serving as a justice of the peace in Bucks County, Pennsylvania from 1757–1763.
+Shortly after becoming ironmaster at Durham, Taylor entered public life for the first time, serving as a justice of the peace in Bucks County, Pennsylvania from 1757 to 1763.
 When the lease for the Durham mill expired, the Taylors relocated to Easton, the county seat of Northampton County, where they purchased a stone house near the center of town and built a stable nearby.
 Continuing his interest in public affairs, Taylor was commissioned as a justice of the peace in Northampton County and was elected to the Pennsylvania Provincial Assembly.
 He also helped build a new county courthouse in Easton's center square.

 In 1767, Taylor purchased 331 acre near Allentown at Biery's Port, which is now part of Catasauqua, Pennsylvania.
-The house was completed in 1768, but Taylor's mother Ann died shortly after the Taylors moved in.
+The house was completed in 1768, but Taylor's wife Ann died shortly after the Taylors moved in.
 Taylor continued living there for the next several years and, for a time, leased half of the property for farming.
 In 1776, two years after moving back to Durham, he sold the estate.
 Two centuries later, on July 17, 1971, the George Taylor House was designated as a National Historical Landmark.

 While still at Biery's Port, Taylor arranged another lease to operate the Durham ironworks in 1774.
 The ironworks had just been acquired by Joseph Galloway, a Philadelphia attorney and speaker of the Pennsylvania General Assembly (1766–1774).
 After failing to gain support in the First Continental Congress for his plan to avert a break with England, Galloway resigned as speaker and refused to attend the Second Continental Congress in 1775.
 Taylor, meanwhile, was re-elected to the Assembly in 1775 and attended the Provincial Convention on January 23.
 In July, as colonial forces prepared for war, he was commissioned as a colonel in the third battalion of the Pennsylvania militia.

 Two weeks later, on August 2, Taylor secured a contract with Pennsylvania's Committee of Safety for cannon shot.
 On August 25, with a shipment of 258 round balls weighing from 18 to 32 pounds each, Durham Furnace became the first ironworks in Pennsylvania to supply munitions to the Continental Army.

-Founding father and signer of the Declaration of Independence
+Founding Father and signer of the Declaration of Independence

 In 1776, the Continental Congress voted for independence on July 2 and adopted the Declaration of Independence two days later, on July 4.
 Before the vote for independence, five of Pennsylvania's delegates, all Loyalists, were forced to resign.
 On July 20, Taylor was among the replacements appointed by the Assembly.
 One of his first duties as a member of Congress was to affix his signature to the Declaration of Independence, which he did on August 2, along with most delegates.
-Of the 56 signers, he was one of only eight who were foreign-born, the only one to have been indentured, and the only one to hold the position of ironmaster.
+Of the 56 signers, he was one of only eight who were foreign born, the only one to have been indentured, and the only one to hold the position of ironmaster.
 Of the 56 signers of the Declaration, Taylor was one of the 41 who owned slaves.